home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 	5. Testing instructions: doesn't matter since you won't submit this app
 7. Back on the main app draft page.
 Click `Test Draft`.
 That will take you to the simulator (which won't work) so just close that window.
 8. Open the Google Assistant app and go into `Settings > Home Control`
-9. Click the `+` sign and near the bottom you should have `[test] your app name`.
+9. Click the `+` sign, and near the bottom, you should have `[test] your app name`.
 Selecting that should lead to you the screen where you can set rooms for your devices or nicknames for your devices.